GMDiegoLima/GMDiegoLima/README.md

 I am a developer with 3 years in programming, focused on data analysis.
 I am passionate about turning ideas into tech solutions that create real-world impact.

-- 🔭 I’m currently working on: Koyn (koyn.online)
+- 🔭 I’m currently working on: Influencer Lens (soon)
 - 🌱 Learning more about: C# for game development
 - 👯 Looking to collaborate on: Professional projects
 - 💬 Ask me about: Anything about Data Analysis